jamadam/mojo-checkbot/readme.en.md

     Crawler options

     --start <URL>           Set start URL for crawling.
-    --match <regexp>        [Deprecated]Set regexp to judge whether or not the URL should be checked.
     --match-for-check <regexp> Set regexp to judge whether or not the URL should be checked.
     --match-for-crawl <regexp> Set regexp to judge whether or not the URL should be